Brain Injury Services

 The Children's Hospital of Eastern Ontario is a pediatric health and research center providing outstanding family-centered patient care, pioneering breakthrough research, and training the health care professionals of tomorrow

-March of Dimes is a community-based rehabilitation and advocacy charity for people with physical disabilities.
-Their goal is to enhance the independence and community participation of people with physical disabilities every day through a wide range of programs and services across the province.
+March of Dimes is a community-based rehabilitation and advocacy charity.
+Their goal is to enhance the independence and community participation of people with physical disabilities through a range of programs and services.

 Brain Injury Community Re-entry (Niagara) Inc. (BICR) is a non-profit organization that provides support services and rehabilitation to individuals living with the effects of an acquired brain injury.

-Community Head Injury Resource Services (CHIRS) is a multi-service agency that provides a broad range of supports to a clientele with diverse and complex needs.
-CHIRS' services are designed to form the basis of a comprehensive model of service delivery.
-Services include residential programs, supported independent living, adult day programs and community programs.
-CHIRS is able to provide productive and meaningful activities for all participants.
+CHIRS is a multi-service agency that provides a broad range of supports to a clientele with diverse and complex needs.
+Services are designed to form the basis of a comprehensive model of service delivery and include residential programs, supported independent living, day programs and community programs.

 To provide leadership in furthering equitable, accessible, responsive, cost-effective and quality publicly-funded services and support for persons living with the effects of an acquired brain injury in the Greater Toronto Area.